History of trade of the People's Republic of China

 Trade is a key factor of the economy of China.
-In the three decades following the dump of the Communist Chinese state in 1949, China's trade institutions at first developed into a partially modern but somewhat inefficient system.
+In the three decades following the removal of the Communist Chinese state in 1949, China's trade institutions at first developed into a partially modern system but inefficient in some ways.
 The drive to modernize the economy that began in 1978 required a sharp acceleration in commodity flows and greatly improved efficiency in economic transactions.
-In the ensuing years economic reforms were adopted by the government to develop a socialist market economy.
+In the ensuing years the reform and opening up was adopted by the government to develop a socialist market economy.
 This type of economy combined central planning with market mechanisms.
 The changes resulted in the decentralization and expansion of domestic and foreign trade institutions, as well as a greatly enlarged role for free market in the distribution of goods, and a prominent role for foreign trade and investment in economic development.

 In 2013 China surpassed the United States as the largest trading nation in the world and plays a vital role in international trade, and has increasingly engaged in trade organizations and treaties in recent years.
 China became a member of the World Trade Organization in 2001.
 China also has free trade agreements with several nations, including China–Australia Free Trade Agreement, China–South Korea Free Trade Agreement, ASEAN–China Free Trade Area, Switzerland and Pakistan.